Notes for Contributors

 and a proof will be sent to the corresponding author to be checked.

-and must follow the instructions sent by the publisher with the proof.
+and must follow the instructions sent by the publisher.

-Rewriting of even small parts of the article at proof stage may be
+Rewriting of even small parts of the article at the proofreading stage may be

 |